Dubrovnik Half Marathon

 A passion for half marathons is the bond between the sister cities:

 The sister-city relationship between the City of Monterey and Dubrovnik started in 2005 to help Dubrovnik develop community-supported events and volunteerism through sports and cultural activities.
 As a result, the Dubrovnik Half Marathon, 2K Run The Wall, 5K and Kids’ Day were born and are thriving today.

 The Monterey Bay Half Marathon is pleased to partner in a cultural and athletic exchange with the Dubrovnik Half Marathon to implement a yearly runner exchange between each city’s flagship half marathon.
-Every November, we welcome two runners selected from last April’s Dubrovnik race to our race.
+Every November, we welcome two runners selected from the Dubrovnik race the previous spring to our race.
 Similarly, all Monterey Bay Half Marathon registered runners from Monterey County are invited to enter into a random grand prize drawing to win a trip to the following year’s Dubrovnik Half Marathon.
 Two lucky runners will be announced during the post-race Awards Ceremony at the Custom House Plaza-Monterey State Historic Park.
 Click here for more information on how to enter the drawing.

 Two amazing coastal cities with a common vision

 The walled city of old Dubrovnik, with ancient buildings and antique artifacts, is Croatia’s century-old jewel on the Mediterranean coast.
 One of the major destinations for Adriatic-bound travelers, the city abounds in visitors during the four-month summer season.